-The Dawn Patrol wetsuit from Rip Curl has been a staple of the performance wetsuit industry since 2009 by balancing high-performance features and durability.
+The Rip Curl Dawn Patrol wetsuit has been a staple of the performance wetsuit industry since 2009 by balancing high-performance features and durability.
 Now more vital than when it was first launched, it utilizes their market-leading E5 neoprene and E5 Flash Lining 75% E5 taped.

-The E in the materials that Rip Curl uses stands for their modernization of Elastomax applied to the neoprene.
-This exclusive “Liquid Mesh” is strategically placed on the panels that have internal Flash Lining.
+The E in Rip Curl’s materials represents the modernization of Elastomax applied to the neoprene.
+This exclusive “Liquid Mesh” is strategically placed on internal Flash Lining panels.
 The purpose is to compound the dryness around your vital organs and drastically reduce wind chill.

-This 3/2 wetsuit is available with either a chest zip or back zip.
+This 3/2 wetsuit is available with either a chest or back zip.
 This is so you can choose whichever you feel is more comfortable.
-Moreover, it comes in three different colors to suit all kinds of surfers, from classic charcoal black to slate grey to softer burnt orange.
+Moreover, it comes in three different colors to suit any surfer, from classic charcoal black to slate gray to softer burnt orange.

 |E4 panels for the best mobility||Zipper attachments aren’t pre-threaded|